-By Gareth Lillis Non-monetary rewards have a number of benefits over other forms reward.
+By Gareth Lillis Non-monetary rewards have a number of benefits over other forms of reward.

 They’re more cost efficient because the recognition itself is the focus, and the value from the employee’s point of view is derived from the act of recognition.